yggdrasil-network/yggdrasil-network.github.io/faq.md

 ### Is Yggdrasil safe?

-All traffic sent across the Yggdrasil Network is encrypted end-to-end, such that it cannot be decrypted or read by any intermediate nodes, and can only be decrypted by the recipient for which it was intended.
+All traffic sent across the Yggdrasil Network is encrypted end-to-end, such that it cannot be decrypted or read by any intermediate nodes and can only be decrypted by the recipient for which it was intended.

 However, it is still a public network, therefore you should take adequate precautions when using Yggdrasil, such as using a firewall and not exposing services you do not want others to be able to reach.

-We also feel that it is important to highlight that, even though Yggdrasil is using industry-standard cryptography, our codebase has not been officially externally audited.
+We also feel that it is important to highlight that, even though Yggdrasil is using industry-standard cryptographic implementations from the Go standard library, our codebase has not been officially externally audited.

 ### Is Yggdrasil stable?